wp-plugins/addfunc-wysiwyg-helper/readme.txt

 == Description ==

 AddFunc WYSIWYG Helper is a lightweight plugin that uses CSS to highlight prominent HTML elements in the default WYSIWYG editor (Tiny MCE), to help Editors see what they're editing.
-This in effect creates a sort of combination WYSIWYG/[WYSIWYM](http://mcs.open.ac.uk/nlg/old_projects/wysiwym/) (What You See Is What You Mean) combination.
-With the WYSIWYM option turned on in your user profile, the following elements are highlighted with a colored border and label:
+This in effect creates a sort of combination WYSIWYG/[WYSIWYM](http://mcs.open.ac.uk/nlg/old_projects/wysiwym/) (What You See Is What You Mean).
+With the WYSIWYM option turned on in your **user profile** (it's off by default), the following elements are highlighted with a colored border and label:

 *   p
 *   div